 What factors may dictate whether a shareholder may exercise power?

-Likewise, if an employee lost their job, they may not immediately find another so employee interest would increase of their employment was considered at risk.
+If an employee lost their job, they may not immediately find another so employee interest would increase if their employment was considered at risk.

 If an organisation’s strategy is likely to have a high impact on the community that it is located; these strategies will generate interest with the potential to highlight these strategies to the stakeholders who have the power to influence.
 Examples of this would include job losses which impact on the economy or a change in processes that may impact on the environment may create interest from individuals, councilors or community/environmental groups.